PT boat: Vosper and other types of PT boats

-During World War II, Vospers of Great Britain arranged for several boatyards in the United States to build British-designed 70 ft motor torpedo boats under license to help the war effort.
+Vospers of Great Britain arranged for several boatyards in the United States to build British-designed 70 ft motor torpedo boats under license to help the war effort.
 The boatyards were located in Annapolis, Bristol, City Island, Miami, and Los Angeles.
 146 boats, armed with 18 in torpedoes, were built for Lend Lease, and exported to Allied powers such as Canada, Britain, Norway, and the Soviet Union.
 These boats were never used by the U.S. Navy, and only about 50 were used by the Royal Navy; most were passed to other countries.
 The Canadian Power Boat Company produced four Scott-Paine designed PTs for the U.S. These were to be provided to the Dutch forces under Lend Lease but were re-requisitioned to the USN as PT 368–371 after the fall of the Netherlands to German forces.

 Construction

 PT boats offered accommodation for three officers and 14 enlisted men.
 Crews varied from 12 to 17, depending upon the number and type of weapons installed.
 Full-load displacement late in the war was 56 tons.